Retaining Walls for Pittsburgh, PA

 - Brick - Retaining walls that are made of brick look stunning and add a very rustic and earthy look to the landscaping.

-- Natural Stone - In some cases, natural stone retaining walls are dry stacked and can be moved around, much like the ones made of interlocking concrete bricks.
-On the other hands, some walls may be mortared together or boulders may be used in their construction.
+- Natural Stone - In some cases, natural stone retaining walls are dry-stacked and can be moved around, much like the ones made of interlocking concrete bricks.
+On the other hand, some walls may be mortared together or boulders may be used in their construction.
 These options can be costlier than building brick or concrete walls, but they can last for a lifetime with the least amount of maintenance.

 The Rolling Hills Difference

 John is an advanced level installer with the National Concrete Masonry Association (NCMA).
 This is a distinction that has only been awarded to 250 installers in all of North America.
 Our retaining walls are constructed to NCMA standards, which include the proper footing of the wall on a 2A limestone base, backfill behind the wall consisting of 2B limestone, a corrugated and perforated 4” drain pipe when applicable behind the base of the wall, and battering of each course of block.

 Unique to our installation process is the use of glue not only for adhering the caps to systems such as Versa Lok, but to glue corners and curves as well.
 We line up block whenever possible to create bonds on half-bond construction and use saw cuts for block and caps when applicable for the best structure and aesthetic for the wall.